A detailed, clean and helpful resource for an international students in Australia.

 Finally, the day has come, you have just completed your studies in Australia, so what is next?

 Finishing your study doesn’t mean there’s nothing more to do.
 You can plan for your career and life, take a moment to celebrate, fly back home or choose among the residency pathways.

 Here are some of the ideas to do once you complete your studies:

-After working so hard to get your degree, countless assignments and tedious exams you have undertaken, all those lectures and workshops, it is the right time to celebrate.
-You can celebrate with yourself or invite friends and families.
+After working so hard to get your degree, countless assignments and tedious exams you have undertaken, and all those lectures and workshops, it is the right time to celebrate.
+You can celebrate with yourself or invite friends and family.
 I have seen many graduates celebrating by throwing a party, clubbing, going for a long trip and more.

 Attend graduation ceremony